SunPower/pvfactors/README.md

 2D geometries and view factors integrated mathematically into a linear system of equations to account for reflections between all of the surfaces.

-pvfactors was originally ported from the SunPower developed 'vf_model' package, which was originally presented at the IEEE PV Specialist Conference 44 2017 (see [1] and [link](https://pdfs.semanticscholar.org/ebb2/35e3c3796b158e1a3c45b40954e60d876ea9.pdf) to paper).
+pvfactors was originally ported from the SunPower developed 'vf_model' package, which was introduced at the IEEE PV Specialist Conference 44 2017 (see [1] and [link](https://pdfs.semanticscholar.org/ebb2/35e3c3796b158e1a3c45b40954e60d876ea9.pdf) to paper).

 Documentation
 -------------

 The documentation can be found [here](https://sunpower.github.io/pvfactors).
-It includes a lot of [tutorials](https://sunpower.github.io/pvfactors/tutorials/index.html) that describe many ways of using the package.
+It includes a lot of [tutorials](https://sunpower.github.io/pvfactors/tutorials/index.html) that describe many ways of using pvfactors.

 Quick Start